TIRF’s Research Topics

 • the evaluation of language education programs in the workplace;

-• classroom practices that encourage plurilingualism.
+• classroom practices that encourage plurilingualism/multilingualism.

-First Adopted in 2018
+Revised in 2024; First Adopted in 2018

 Many of the world’s minority languages are disappearing.
 Between 1490 and 2000 CE about half of the world’s languages died out.
 If the current trend continues, 90 percent of the existing languages would become extinct in 100 years.
-This loss to language diversity alone on our planet is staggering, to say nothing of the ethical and human rights issues that underpin such a loss, as well as the aesthetic, spiritual, and scientific concerns such a loss raises for humanity itself.
+This loss to language diversity alone on our planet is staggering, to say nothing of the ethical and human rights issues that underpin such a loss, as well as the aesthetic, spiritual, and scientific concerns this loss raises for humanity itself.
 It is true that languages become extinct for a variety of reasons.
-Economical, geographical, religious, political, and psychological factors all exert their influence on the process of language shift.
+Economic, geographical, religious, political, and psychological factors all exert their influence on the process of language shift.
 However, no matter what reasons underpin language loss, the outcome is consistent across all languages and contexts: Languages become endangered and will ultimately cease to exist when they are no longer transmitted intergenerationally.

-In other words, children must be learning and using the language, either at home, in the community, or in schools.
-The spread of English worldwide, with an estimated 1.5 billion speakers as of 2015, has created a unique set of challenges relative to the language shift paradigm.
-On the one hand, there is the accelerated spread of English (and other majority languages), and on the other hand there is the endangered status of most of the world’s minority languages.
-The English language teaching profession has an obligation to share and work on language revitalization.
-Because research on language endangerment and language revitalization has implications for the formation of policy, particularly for the relationship between minority and majority languages, and because more empirical research needs to be conducted in communities and school settings to better understand language shift, TIRF seeks research proposals to promote our understanding of language endangerment and the revitalization of endangered languages in specific contexts, to include communities and schools, and where a considerable amount of language documentation has already taken place.
+TIRF believes that the language teaching profession has an obligation to share and work on language revitalization.
+Because research on language endangerment and language revitalization has implications for the formation of policy, particularly for the relationship between minority and majority languages and because more empirical research needs to be conducted in communities and school settings to better understand language shift, TIRF seeks research proposals to promote our understanding of language endangerment and the revitalization of endangered languages in specific contexts, to include communities and schools, and where a considerable amount of language documentation has already taken place.
 Although language documentation is a necessary component of language revitalization, TIRF is primarily interested in supporting research proposals that focus on the teaching and learning of endangered languages and cultures.

 • the development of effective instructional models;